 In all probability, he’ll abandon your website immediately…without looking further, even if you’ve got what he’s looking to buy.

 Match the headline with your ad exactly – so that the visitor remembers what they came for on your website and stays put.
+This is one of the most crucial parts of your search marketing strategy.

 Even though Google recommends setting up “10-20 keywords” in an ad group, don’t do more than 5 similar keywords.
 This will ensure that your ads aren’t triggered for wrong intent and therefore remain relevant.